 - Rhubarbs – The oxalic acid found in rhubarbs is very high.
 If your bearded dragons eat this vegetable, they will suffer from metabolic bone disease.

-- Wild insects – It is common for those insects to carry parasites with them.
+- Wild insects – It is common for insects to carry parasites with them.
 Therefore, bearded dragons can suffer from certain diseases if they eat wild insects.

 - Fireflies – This insect contains is poisonous for bearded dragons.
 Feeding fireflies to your bearded dragons may kill them.